 A system able to put the water to much more productive use supporting a functional aquatic ecosystem, rather than moving it through as quickly as possible.

-So, circling back to I-70 and the evolution of environmentally sensitive highway design, what future strides will transportation design take?
-Certainly driverless cars will affect our systems, but what if engineers take it even further?
+Circling back to I-70 and the evolution of environmentally sensitive highway design, there are many questions that arise when thinking about the further technological developments that may occur.
+For example: What future strides will transportation design take?
+Certainly, driverless cars will affect our systems, but what if engineers take it even further?
 What if cars didn’t even need roads?
-What if they all flew, like in the movie Back to the Future?
+What if they all flew, like in The Jetson’s cartoon or the Back to the Future movie?